Honda City: Vietnam

 The City sedan was launched in Vietnam on 9 December 2020, with three trim levels: G, L and RS.
 All variants are powered by a 1.5-litre petrol engine paired to a CVT transmission.
 In April 2021, the E trim was added to the lineup.

-The facelifted City was launched in Vietnam on 4 July 2023 alongside the second-generation BR-V. It is offered with the same three trim levels on the pre-facelift Model, trim levels offered on the facelifted City are: G, L and RS all paired with the same 1.5-litre i-VTEC engine mated to a CVT transmission, the base model E trim was discontinued from the lineup.
+The first-facelifted City was launched in Vietnam on 4 July 2023 alongside the second-generation BR-V. It is offered with the same three trim levels on the pre-facelift Model, trim levels offered on the facelifted City are: G, L and RS all paired with the same 1.5-litre i-VTEC engine mated to a CVT transmission, the base model E trim was discontinued from the lineup.
 Honda Sensing is standard on all trim levels.

 Indonesia

 The seventh-generation City was first launched in Indonesia on 3 March 2021 in its hatchback form.
 The City hatchback is produced in the country and directly replaced the Jazz.
 It went on sale on 8 April 2021.
 A single trim is offered, which is the RS with a 6-speed manual and CVT gearbox options.
 It is equipped with the 1.5-litre L15ZF engine.
 The City sedan followed later on 28 October 2021, which is imported from Thailand like previous models.
 On 20 April 2022, the City hatchback received Honda Sensing (CVT only) as an option.
 The City sedan received a facelift on 9 October 2023 with standard Honda Sensing.
 The facelifted hatchback model followed later on 13 January 2025, also with standard Honda Sensing.
 The manual transmission option was dropped.
+The City was discontinued in Indonesia in early 2026.

 Mexico

 The City sedan was launched in Mexico on 12 March 2021, offered in Uniq, Sport, and Prime trim levels, all of them equipped with the 1.5-litre engine and offered in either a 6-speed manual transmission or an automatic CVT.
 Top-spec City Touring was added for the 2022 model year, making the City available in four trim levels.
 The Touring trim features LED headlights and foglamps, and lots of safety features added from the Prime trim levels.

-The facelifted City was launched on 6 December 2023, it is offered in Sport, Prime and Touring trim levels.
+The first-facelifted City was launched on 6 December 2023, it is offered in Sport, Prime and Touring trim levels.